naturerobots/mesh_navigation/README.md

 ## Mesh Layers

 Mesh layers are plugins that compute cost or feature values for each triangle or vertex in the mesh.
-They enable the robot to assess terrain properties and make informed navigation decisions.
+They enable the robot to evaluate terrain properties and use this information to make informed navigation decisions.
 Each layer can represent different geometric or semantic characteristics of the environment.

 |   |   |  |  |
 |:---:|:---:|:---:|:---:|